picosonic/js13k-2020/devdiary/diary.md

 * Driving game - Always wanted to do a driving game.
 Some kind of race or chase to get a missing trophy back.
 With procedural buildings / scenery.
 Power-ups and boosts.
 * Treasure hunting island hopping platformer - I've previously made a [2D platformer](https://github.com/picosonic/js13k-2018), I like the idea of having multiple islands where you need to solve a puzzle to move to the next island.
 * Ninja heist game - Where you need to break in to a fortress to retrive a stolen artefact.
 The ninja can become invisble using scenery to hide in plain sight from guards.
 Some fighting required when spotted.
-* Flight sim - A low res 3d flying simulator.
+* Flight sim - A low res 3D flying simulator.
 Things keep getting misplaced, and you need to fly around searching for them to return them to their owners.
-Possibly helicopter based (would make landings easier), or there is an aeroplane called the Martin 4-0-4.
+Possibly helicopter based (would make landings easier), or there is an aeroplane called the [Martin 4-0-4](https://en.wikipedia.org/wiki/Martin_4-0-4).

 Here is a rough diary of progress as posted on [Twitter](https://twitter.com/femtosonic) and taken from notes and [commit logs](https://github.com/picosonic/js13k-2020/commits/)..